-Even in January, the sun rises.
+Even on the gloomiest days, the sun rises.
 It might seem slow in coming, it may be hidden behind a canopy of gray clouds, but the sun is definitely there.
 Every morning.
 Without fail.

 We don’t rush to our bedroom windows in fear.
 What if it doesn’t rise?
-What if we live in darkness?
+What if we live in darkness forever?
 We know better.
 We trust, we believe, we have faith, because every morning of our lives, the sun has risen.

 And every moment of our lives, God is with us.
 Even if we don’t see Him, we can experience His light, His warmth, His presence.